-Device Address As Remarks Windows Shares //server/share Use // followed by the server name, followed by the share.
+Device Address as Remarks Tape drive /dev/st0 Typically, a tape drive is installed at the SCSI bus and can be mounted as /dev/st0.
+Windows Share //server/share Use // followed by the server name, followed by the share.
 Additional options are required, such as -t cifs to indicate the type of file system to be used and -o username=yourusername to specify the name of the user account that you want to use.
-NFS Shares server:/share Add -t nfs to indicate that it is an NFS server.
+NFS Share server:/share Add -t nfs to indicate that it is an NFS server.